 I wish I was an artist who could paint any image that I wanted to by hand.
 I’m pretty sure that even if I took classes, that is not something that I could easily do.
 You’ve either got it or you don’t!

-That is exactly what I did to create this fun fishing lure coat rack.
+I’ll show you exactly how to transfer images to wood like I did in making this fun fishing lure coat rack.

 Image Transfer To Wood Tutorial